nkiyohara/srvp-fd/README.md

 ## Pre-trained Model Details

-This package utilizes the pre-trained encoder from the SRVP (Stochastic Latent Residual Video Prediction) model, which was developed and trained by the original SRVP authors (Franceschi et al., 2020).
-The encoder is a convolutional neural network specifically trained on the Stochastic Moving MNIST dataset to extract meaningful features from images.
+This package utilizes the pre-trained encoder from the SRVP (Stochastic Latent Residual Video Prediction) model, which was **developed and trained by the original SRVP authors** (Franceschi et al., 2020).
+The encoder is a convolutional neural network trained on various video datasets to extract meaningful features from images.

-The pre-trained weights are automatically downloaded from the HuggingFace Hub repository when you first use the package.
-These weights are the original weights trained by the SRVP authors and are used with their permission.
+**Important Note**: The pre-trained weights used in this package are the original weights created by the SRVP authors (Franceschi, Delasalles, Chen, Lamprier, and Gallinari).
+This package serves as a convenient interface to their work, making it easier to use their sophisticated models for Fréchet distance calculations.

 ### Model Architecture

-The SRVP model uses a sophisticated architecture:
+The SRVP model uses a sophisticated architecture designed by the original authors:
 - The encoder is based on a DCGAN-style convolutional network
 - It extracts a 128-dimensional feature vector from each frame
-- These features capture the essential characteristics of the Moving MNIST digits
+- These features capture the essential characteristics of the input video frames
+- Different model variants are trained specifically for each supported dataset

-### Model Weights
+### Model Weights and Availability

-The pre-trained model weights are hosted on HuggingFace Hub and are automatically downloaded when you first use the package.
-The weights represent the intellectual property of the original SRVP authors and are used in this package with proper attribution.
+The pre-trained model weights are hosted on HuggingFace Hub as a mirror of the original weights and are automatically downloaded when you first use the package.
+These weights represent years of research and development by the original SRVP team and are made available here with proper attribution.

+The weights are mirrored on HuggingFace Hub to ensure reliable and fast access, but all intellectual credit belongs to the original SRVP authors.

 ## Citation